 This Labor Day Weekend brings a feast of fanfare and fun to Santa Fe, kicking off on Friday with the annual demise of Old Man Gloom.
 The festivities continue over the weekend with the celebration and ceremony of Fiestas de Santa Fe then wind down with the Labor Day holiday on Monday.
 Throughout it all, food plays a big role in celebrating these events.

-You'll need some sustenance as you await the fiery end of Zozobra, the 50-foot puppet that burns away our doom and gloom each year.
-Zozo was first torched in 1924 and this year marks his 94th annual burning.
-Some 60, 000 revelers will fill the field at Fort Marcy Park to watch him go down in flames, and while they wait, often for hours, they'll be eating.
+You’ll need some sustenance as you await the fiery end of Zozobra, the 50-foot puppet that burns away our doom and gloom each year.
+Zozo was first torched in 1924 and this year some 60,000 revelers will fill the field at Fort Marcy Park to watch him go down in flames, and while they wait, often for hours, they’ll be eating.
 You can choose from an array of foods from 20 different vendors on site, or you can avoid the lines by bringing a picnic with you.
-It's a great way to enjoy the live music, people watch and take selfies of Zozobra with yourself, your friends and your family.
+It’s a great way to enjoy the live music, people watch and take selfies of Zozobra with yourself, your friends and your family.
 (Note that coolers and alcohol are not allowed.)

 Consider bringing a crowd-pleasing pizza or two from Rooftop Pizzeria.You could start off with house-made garlic toast with Parmesan and marinara and stuffed risotto cakes with mozzarella roasted red pepper sauce and balsamic reduction.
 For pies, go with the House Specialty #3, loaded with green chile, toasted piñons, roasted chicken, cojita, asadero and Alfredo sauce on a blue-corn crust.
 Or splurge with #10, a feast of lobster, shrimp, applewood smoked bacon, mushrooms, green onions, truffle oil and four cheese with Alfredo sauce, also on a blue-corn crust.